danipoma/OL-Connect-utility-scripts/README.md

 })[0];
 ```

-This is the best.
-You can still use what location gathered (variable `x`)
+You can use what we extracted (variable `x`) and you can also see what region it gathered,
-and you can still see what region it gathered, so if you need to do some complex
+so if you need to do some complex logic, you can do it in location-based extraction
-logic, you can do it in location-based extraction and still get benefits of seeing that region.
+and still get added benefits.

 And there is no limitation.
 If you want to gather multiple locations through `data.extract()`,
 you certainly can.

-It is working just like script-based extraction, but you get visibility of one region on as a cherry on top.
+It is working just like script-based extraction, but you get visibility of one region on top of it.
-## Adjust record information field second time
+## Adjust record information field multiple times
-PlanetPress DataMapper doesn't allow you to extract twice into same field by using Extract Step.
+PlanetPress DataMapper allows you to extract certain field only once per record.

 You can however use Action Step.